If you are a reading teacher then I bet it’s pretty safe to say that one of your number one goals is get your students to LOVE reading.

 - Let your students create a “Library Wishlist”: Another way to get your students excited about reading is if you let them be involved in building your classroom library.
 Create a space in your classroom library where students can request titles of books they would like to see added.
 You better believe that if you add a book or series requested by your students, those titles will rarely sit on your library shelves.
 Students love reading books recommended by other students.
 Share this list with your parents or create a DonorsChoose grant to help fund these request.

-Tip 2: Let Kids Share Books They Love
+Reading in the Classroom Tip 2: Let Kids Share Books They Love

 If we want our kids to love reading, they need to be able to talk about their reading experience with their classmates

-- Morning Meeting Book Reviews: In my class, we would hold a morning meeting every single day.
+- Morning Meeting Book Review In my class, we would hold a morning meeting every single day.
 I would always try to make these a meaningful part of our day and rather then asking my students “what’s your favorite food” or “where would you go for your dream vacation?”
 I started using my morning meeting time as a place to discuss books, favorite authors, or genres.

 At least once a week I would ask my kids to share a book they were reading and what they thought of it.
 This was a great way to encourage accountability and students loved getting recommendations from their classmates on what to read next.